SandraBergstrom/Jingle-Seconds-Festive-Timer/README.md

 ## The Scope Plane

-* Responsive design - website should support devices from 320px up
+* Responsive design - website should support devices from 320px and above.
-* menu for mobile devices
+* menu should be accessible from mobile devices.
-* Interactive World Map with countdown to New Year for each location
+* Interactive World Map with countdown to New Year for each location.
-* Trivia section for countries selected by team members
+* Trivia section for countries selected by team members.

 ## The Structure Plane